The True Story Behind Price Charles' Storyline on The Crown Season 3

 In reality, Princess Anne did start a relationship with Andrew in 1970, the year Prince Charles met Camilla.
 Anne was 20 at the time, while Andrew, who had already been in a relationship with Camilla for five years, was 31.

-Why did Prince Charles and Camilla Strand break up?
+Why did Prince Charles and Camilla Shand break up?

 In The Crown, Prince Charles calls Camilla to tell her that she “is miraculous.”
 But as he tells her that what they have is “special,” Andrew emerges from her room.